HasanGoni/HasanGoni.github.io/README.md

-# Your blog
+# This a repository for writing blog using fastblog

-This is the repository for your blog!
-Click *_config.yml* above to get started and fill in the details.
-Then click *index.md* and edit it to start creating your home page.
+This is the repository for the blog!  *_config.yml* is responsible for the user information.
+And then  *index.md* is the indexed blog list